marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 ARC Variable Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. option:: aux
+.. gcc-attr:: aux

   .. index:: aux variable attribute, ARC

-  The :option:`aux` attribute is used to directly access the ARC's auxiliary register space from C.  The auxilirary register number is given via attribute argument.
+  The :gcc-attr:`aux` attribute is used to directly access the ARC's auxiliary register space from C.  The auxilirary register number is given via attribute argument.